Medicine in ancient Rome: Diet

 Correct diet was seen as essential to healthy living.
 Food was perceived to have a healing effect or a causative effect on disease, determined by its impact on the humors; as well as preventing disease.
-Some of these foods included rice, chic peas, and olives, which were widely used by the Roman military.
+Some of these foods included rice, chickpeas, and olives, which were widely used by the Roman military.
 At an archaeological site, other plants were found that were used for medicinal purposes such as lentils, garden peas, and figs. A variety of meats were also discovered at the site which were believed to be used for sick individuals.
 Poultry, eggs, and oysters were used as a diet for those with health issues.
 Moderation of foods was key to healthy living and gave rise to healthy eating philosophies.
 When diet no longer promoted health, drugs, phlebotomy, cautery, or surgery were used.
 Patients having control of their lives, managing their own preventative medical diets, and the freedom to seek physicians, indicates that patient autonomy was valued.